OliverOakley/project_two/README.md

 ![jenkinstest](https://i.gyazo.com/062a47a5a8f575fe00f0b8cdcd4f5e53.png)

 * To setup the CD aspect of Jenkins, so that I can easily deploy new versions of the application, I created a WebHook on GitHub to connect to Jenkins.
-* This will pull changes to the source code from GitHub and build them automatically.
+* This will pull changes to the source code from GitHub automatically.
 ### Credentials:
 I specified two important credentials within Jenkins:
-1. Docker Hub Credentials - This allows Jenkins to push images to my DockerHub repo
+1. Docker Hub Credentials - This allows Jenkins to push images to my DockerHub repository.
+2. Database URI - Stores the URI for the database as a secure secret, so it is not openly available in the source code.
+    * This is then stored as an environment variable for the app to use when connecting to the database.
+This environment is set at the start of the Jenkins Pipeline.
 ### Jenkinsfile:
-The Jenkinsfile tells the Jenkins Pipeline what to build.
+The Jenkinsfile tells the Jenkins Pipeline what to do when a build is scheduled.
 My Jenkinsfile has 5 stages:
 1. Test -
 2. Build - Builds the Docker containers and their images, i.e. the four services of the application.
+    * Does this by executing the 'docker-compose build' command.
 3. Push - Pushes the images that were built to my DockerHub.
+    * Does this by executing the 'docker-compose push' command.
+    * It pushes to my DockerHub as I have set it as a credential in Jenkins.
-4. Configure - Runs the Ansible Playbook which configures nginx and Docker Swarm.
+4. Configure - Runs the Ansible Playbook which configures the NGINX reverse proxy and load balancer, and the Docker Swarm.
+    * By running the Ansible Playbook, Jenkins essentially SSHs into each machine and configures them appropriately.
+    * How they are configured is defined by the Playbook and /ansible/roles.
+See 'Ansible' below for more information.
 5. Deploy -

+The commands for these 5 Jenkinsfile stages are run from scripts, stored within the scripts folder.
+This is so any issues with stages of the Pipeline can be solved by editing the scripts rather than the Jenkinsfile itself.

-As we can see here, the pipeline runs successfully
+As we can see here, the Pipeline runs successfully:

+[!jenkinssuccess]

+## Ansible:
+### Ansible Setup:
+Ansible is used for environment configuration, in particular it defines the 'Configuration' step of the Jenkins Pipeline.
+All Ansible files are stored within the 'ansible' folder on my master-machine VM.
+To install Ansible I executed the following script as the Jenkins user on my master-machine VM:
+* mkdir -p ~/.local/bin
+* echo 'PATH=$PATH:~/.local/bin' >> ~/.bashrc
+* source ~/.bashrc
+* sudo apt install python3-pip -y
+* pip3 install --user ansible
+* ansible --version
+Once installed, I generated an SSH key as Jenkins user on my master-machine VM, and then added them as an SSH on each VM on GCP.
+This allows Jenkins to connect to each VM as a Jenkins user.
+### Roles:
+I use Ansible to configure the Docker Swarm and the NGINX load balancer across my four VMs.
+To do this, I have defined four roles for Ansible to configure, created by executing 'ansible-galaxy init {name-of-role}'.
+This application has four roles defined:
+* Docker - Installs Docker on master-machine and worker-machine-1/2.
+Is required to initialise the Docker Swarm.
+* Manager - Sets master-machine to be the Docker manager, which the workers will connect to.
+* Worker - Sets worker-machine-1/2 to workers within the Swarm.
+* NGINX - Installs NGINX on nginx-machine so it can act as a load balancer/reverse proxy.

+These four roles are found in /ansible/roles.
+Each role has a set of tasks that define how to assign each role to the VMs, such as installing dependencies, installing Docker from the repository, etc.
+You can find the full list of tasks for each role within ansible/roles/{name-of-role}/tasks/main.
+### Playbook and Inventory:
+The Ansible Playbook, playbook.yaml, defines which hosts should have which role assigned to them.
+It takes the information for the host VMs from the inventory.yaml file.
+My inventory.yaml uses the VM names rather than IPs, as my VMs have floating IPs.
+Furthermore, the inventory.yaml file determines how Jenkins can connect to each VM, by defining the jenkins user and where it can find the ssh key required to connect to each VM.
+So, when the Jenkins Pipeline executes the configure.sh script, it runs the command for executing the ansible playbook and inventory.
+In doing so, the Jenkins user SSHs into each machine and sets their roles according to the playbook.

 ## Testing: